Tai folk religion: Ceremonies

 Ceremonies devoted to the gods commonly involve an offering of a chicken and rice wine.
 Once the gods have taken the spiritual essence of the offering, people may consume the earthly remains.
 The head of a household or the individual who wants to gain the favor of the gods usually performs the ritual.
 In many villages, a person, usually an older man believed to have special knowledge of the gods, may be asked to choose an auspicious day for weddings or other important events, or for household rites.

-Lowland Lao villages believe they are protected by the phi ban, which requires an annual offering to ensure the continued prosperity of the village.
-The village ritual specialist presides over this major ritual, which in the past often involved the sacrifice of a water buffalo and is still an occasion for closing the village to any outsiders for a day.
-To liang phi ban (feed the village spirit) also serves an important social function by reaffirming the village boundaries and the shared interests of all villagers.

-For followers of Satsana Phi (Tai folk religious people), worship of ancestors is very important, although each ethnic group has different practices and beliefs.
-The Tai Ahom called it Phi Dam or ancestor god.
-The Khmu call spirits hrooy, and they are similar to the phi of the Lao Loum; the house spirit is particularly important, and spirits of wild places are to be avoided or barred from the village.

 Variations

 Ahom religion

 The Ahom religion has the same belief in phi, khwan and ancestor worship.
 They offer chicken and a traditional rice beer, known as lao, in the Ancestor Worship ceremony of Phi Dam (Ancestor Spirit) and Ban-Phi (Village Spirit).

 Lamet religion

 The Lamet people have similar beliefs, and each village must have one ritualist (xemia), who is responsible for making all the sacrifices to village gods.
 He also supervises communal houses and officiates at the construction of any new houses.
 When a ritual practitioner dies, one of his sons is elected by the married men of the village to be his successor.
 If he has no sons, then one of his brother's sons is chosen.

 Ancestral spirits (mbrong n'a) are very important to the Lamet because they look out for the well-being of the entire household.
 They live in the house, and no activity is undertaken without informing them of it.
 The spirits of the ancestors are fond of buffalos; thus buffalo skulls or horns from sacrifices are hung at the altar of the ancestors or under the gable of the house.
 Numerous taboos regarding behavior in the house are observed to avoid offending ancestral spirits.